Quantum information processing with nuclear spins mediated by a weak-mechanically controlled electron spin: Physical model

 \section{Physical model}

-In this section, we first describe a system comprising an NV center coupled to two nuclear spins.
-Then we propose a physical model of the NV-nuclear system, similar to frequent measurements in quantum Zeno effect.
-Finally, we describe the master equation for our model.

-Our goal is to use the NV center as a mediator for indirect coherent interactions between two nuclear spins in diamond.
-The schematic setup is shown in Fig.~\ref{Fig1}.
-An NV center in diamond mediates two distinguishable nuclear spins.
-The ground state of the NV center is a spin-1 triplet state, labeled $^3A$, with zero-field splitting $D=2.87$~GHz between the $\ket{ m_s=0}$ and $\ket{ m_s=\pm 1}$ states.
-By applying an external magnetic field along the NV center symmetry axis, one can lift the degeneracy of $\ket{ m_s=-1}$ and $\ket{ m_s=+1}$~\cite{nature09256}.
+Our goal is to use the NV center as a mediator for indirect coherent interactions between two nuclear spins.
+The ground state of the NV center is a spin-1 triplet state, with zero-field splitting $D=2.87$~GHz between the $\left| m_s=0 \right\rangle $ and $\left| m_s=\pm 1 \right\rangle $ states.
+By applying an external magnetic field along the NV center symmetry axis, one can lift the degeneracy of $\left| m_s=-1 \right\rangle$ and $\left| m_s=+1 \right\rangle$~\cite{nature09256}.
+For simplicity, we denote the following states: NV center spin states